How to set PHP version for Apache on Debian between multiple versions.

 a2enmod is a script that enables the specified module within the apache 2 configuration.
 It does this by creating symlinks within /etc/apache2/mods-enabled.
 Likewise, a2dismod disables a module by removing those symlinks.
 It is not an error to enable a module which is already enabled, or to disable one which is already disabled.

 Multiple PHP mudules can be disabled in one single command.

 $ a2dismod php5.6 php7.1 php7.3 php7.4 php8.0 php8.1

 The Apache HTTP server control interface can be used to output all PHP modules available on the system.

 For Red Hat or Rocky Linux and AlmaLinux (CentOS), the command is.

 $ apachectl -M Loaded Modules: core_module (static) mime_module (shared) php_module (shared) ...

-Show all PHP modules installed on the system, here in abbreviated form.
+You can show all installed PHP modules, here in abbreviated form.

 $ a2query -m | grep php php8.2 (enabled by site administrator)

 You can also use find to call up and display the available Apache 2 PHP modules on the file system.